SeldonIO/seldon-core/doc/source/install/gcp.rst

 Google Kubernetes Engine (GKE) Cluster
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you haven't already created a Kubernetes cluster on GKE, you can follow this quickstart guide to get set up with your first cluster:
+If you haven't already created a Kubernetes cluster on GKE, you can follow this quickstart guide to get set up with your first cluster.
+Ensure you create 3 nodes (``--num-nodes`` passed to ``gcloud container clusters create``) to be able to run a minimal example:

 * `Create GKE Cluster <https://cloud.google.com/kubernetes-engine/docs/quickstart>`_